whizzdix/GroBro/README.md

   ghcr.io/robertzaage/grobro:latest
 ```

-## Installation as Add-On:
+### Installation as Add-On

-1. Click the Add Add-ON Repository button below to add this repositiory on your Home
+1. Click the Add Add-On Repository button below to add this repositiory on your Home Assistant instance.
-   Assistant instance.

    [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Frobertzaage%2FGroBro)

 1. Refresh your add-ons in your Add-On Store and search for GroBro
-1. Click the "Install" button to install the add-on.
+1. Click the `Install` button to install the add-on.
-1. configure the "Grobro" add-on.
+1. Configure the `GroBro` add-on.
+Don't forget to set your register mappings.
-1. Start the "Grobro" add-on.
+1. Start the `GroBro` add-on.
-1. Check the logs of the "Grobro" add-on to see it in action.
+1. Check the logs of the `GroBro` add-on to see it in action.

 ## Hint
 Growatt NEO and NOAH devices rely on a TLS-enabled Mosquitto broker to send their packages.